sungsoo-ahn/2025/_posts/2025-04-28-feature-geometry.md

 ## An Overview of the Feature Geometry Papers

-Studying the geometry of a language model's embedding space is an important and challenging task because of the various ways concepts can be represented, extracted, and used.
-Specifically, we want a framework that unifies both *measurement* (of how well a latent explains a feature/concept) and *causal intervention* (how well it can be used to control/steer the model).
+We present several ablations results and theoretical arguments highlighting challenges with the theses of two recent works, the [**ICML 2024 Mechanistic Interpretability Workshop**](https://icml2024mi.pages.dev/) **1st prize** winning paper - [The Geometry of Categorical and Hierarchical Concepts in LLMs](https://arxiv.org/abs/2406.01506v1) <d-cite key="park2024geometrycategoricalhierarchicalconcepts"></d-cite>, and the **ICML 2024** paper - [The Linear Representation Hypothesis and the Geometry of LLMs](https://arxiv.org/abs/2311.03658) <d-cite key="park2024linearrepresentationhypothesisgeometry"></d-cite>.

-The method described in the two papers <d-cite key="park2024geometrycategoricalhierarchicalconcepts, park2024linearrepresentationhypothesisgeometry"></d-cite> we study works as follows: they split the computation of a large language model (LLM) as:
+The methodology described in the two papers we study is as follows -- they split the computation of a large language model (LLM) as:

 $$
 P(y \mid x) = \frac{\exp(\lambda(x)^\top \gamma(y))}{\sum_{y' \in \text{Vocab}} \exp(\lambda(x)^\top \gamma(y'))}